 3. The nonsense conversation of crazy-making.

 How to disarm.
 No contact is the best method, don’t fight your enemy, they know all your weaknesses, and they will use them against you, walk away.
-If you can not walk away safely, focus on something else and don’t let your ears take in their words, observe don’t absorb, if it’s about children or anything they don’t agree on.
-Do not go off-topic, in a calm, rational voice stick to facts, only tell them once, if they don’t want to talk about it, that’s their choice, you also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
-Do not break your boundaries, and when they’ve got one, they will come after them all.
+If you can not walk away safely, focus on something else and don’t let your ears take in their words, observe, don’t absorb, if it’s about children or anything they don’t agree on.
+Do not go off-topic.
+In a calm, rational voice, stick to facts, only tell them once.
+If they don’t want to talk about it, that’s their choice.
+You also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
+Do not break your boundaries, as when they’ve taken one down, they will come after them all.
 Try not to put yourself in a situation where you can not get away from quickly.

 4. Projection.
 The narcissist’s projections are their defence mechanism not to take responsibility for their actions, to place their toxic negative, hurtful and sometimes dangerous actions onto someone else.
 To avoid accountability and not accept responsibility.
-They are unwilling and often unable to ever see themselves as the problem, whatever they do wrong, someone else always made them do it.
+They are unwilling and often unable to ever see themselves as the problem.
+Whatever they do wrong, someone else always makes them do it.
 They will not acknowledge their faults, flaws or wrongdoings, instead of admitting or apologising or working on their inner selves.
 They’ ed prefer to pass it all over onto someone else.
 They will blame shift everything onto other people.
-The only time they will apologise if they believe it will meet a need of their own and is often done by blaming the other party.
-“If you’d have done this I wouldn’t have done that.”
+The only time they will apologise is if they believe it will meet a need of their own, and this is often done by blaming the other party.
+“If you’d have done this, I wouldn’t have done that.”
 Or ” because you didn’t let me, I had to do it.”
 They will change the subject on you to avoid any responsibility for their actions.

 How to disarm.

-Don’t project your good caring, empathetic nature into them, and they will only ever take you further under, you can not help them, you can help yourself.
-Don’t listen to their toxic words observe don’t absorb; they are admitting their wrongdoings with what they are trying to blame you for.
+Don’t project your good caring, empathetic nature into them, as a narcissist will take advantage of your caring nature they will only ever take you further under.
+You can not help them.
+You can help yourself.
+Don’t listen to their toxic words, observe don’t absorb; they are admitting their wrongdoings with what they are trying to blame you for.
 If possible, just cut all ties with them and go no contact.

 How to disarm.
-If someone doesn’t want to help bring it the best in you, then they are not worthy of you, let them go and find good people who love you for who you are, change your Limiting Beliefs and start to believe in yourself.
+If someone doesn’t want to help bring out the best in you, then they are not worthy of you.
+Let them go and find good people who love you for who you are, change your Limiting Beliefs and start to believe in yourself.

 6. Covert and Overt Threats.
-Due to their false sense of entitlement and think, they are, above all others.
-They will make unreasonable demands of you then they through silent treatment, gaslighting and many more they will punish you if they are not achieved.
-They will threaten to punish you, Overts are more outspoken.
+Due to their false sense of entitlement as narcissists think, they are, above all others.
+They will make unreasonable demands of you, then they go through their manipulative silent treatment, gaslighting, and many more they will punish you if they’ve not worked.
+They will threaten to punish you.
+Overts are more outspoken.
 They’ll say things more like.
-“You’ll lose your home and children a Covert would say. ” how do you think you’ll manage without me?”
+“You’ll lose your home and children, a Covert would say. ” how do you think you’ll manage without me?”
 All to place fear and doubts in your mind.

 How to disarm, keep a diary of any threats, call the authorities to build up a picture of the abuse.

 8. Smear campaigns and stalking.
-When a narcissistic person can no longer control you, or control who you are yourself, they will do their best to control how others see you, through playing the victim or playing the hero, they will go all out to bring you down, they also might stalk you in order to put fear in your mind, and so you’re always living on edge.
-They smear your name and stalk you to place that fear, and that sense of dread in you, you’re living in fight or flight mode looking for what they might do next.
+When a narcissistic person can no longer control you, or control who you are yourself, they will do their best to control how others see you, through playing the victim or playing the hero, they will go all out to bring you down, they also might stalk you in order to put fear in your mind, and so you’re always living on the edge.
+They smear your name and stalk you to place that fear and that sense of dread in you.
+You’re living in fight or flight mode, looking for what they might do next.

 10. Pressure.
 Sometimes by triangulation “Everyone else is doing it.
 My ex used to let me, my friend’s partner lets them.”
-Again making you feel guilty or inadequate, to get you to break down your boundaries.
+Again making you feel guilty or inadequate to get you to break down your boundaries.
 Or by gaslighting you into believing you’re not good enough.
 “If only you’d.”
-So you work a whole lot harder to please them through them making you feel unworthy.
+So you work a whole lot harder to please them through them, making you feel unworthy.
 “No one will love you.”
-So you keep doing all you can to keep them happy, walking on eggshells to avoid setting them off or avoid the painful silent treatments or criticism.
+So you keep doing all you can to keep them happy, walking on eggshells to avoid setting them off or avoiding the painful silent treatments or criticism.